Our Services

 Maintain Distinctiveness

-A properly drafted reply addresses these objectives with legal reasoning and factual clarity.
+A properly drafted reply addresses these objectives with legal reasoning and factual clarity, moving your application toward acceptance.

 Can We Use an Objected Trademark?